neovim/packspec/README.md

 # Plugin metadata specification

 The neovim package specification supports a single, top-level package metadata file.
 This file can be *either* 'plugin.lua' or 'plugin.json'.
-The file is a superset of the Rockspec File Format and can contain the following fields
+The format is loosely based on the [Rockspec Format](https://github.com/luarocks/luarocks/wiki/Rockspec-format) and can contain the following fields:

 * `package` : String, the name of the package